frconor-ebook/meditations/_posts/2025-05-19-our-lady-help-of-christians.md

 In the Rosary we have "a powerful weapon" (Josemaría Escrivá, *Holy Rosary*) with which to overcome all the obstacles we meet along the way.

-Following the constant teaching of all the Roman Pontiffs, many Christians throughout the world have made the daily rosary a part of their life of piety.
+Following the constant teaching of all the Roman Pontiffs, many Christians throughout the world have made the daily Rosary a part of their life of piety.
 They recite it as a family prayer, or alone in a church, or walking in the street, or traveling in any form of transport.
 Sor Lucia at Fatima has said that we are reminded of God by simply taking hold of the beads.

-St. Josemaría quotes the Book of Sirach 24:25 which says: In me is to be found every grace of doctrine and of truth, every hope of life and virtue.
-"How wise," he says, the Church has been to put these words on Our Mother's lips, so that we Christians cannot forget them.
-She is our safety, the Love that never fails, the refuge ever open to us, the hand ever ready to caress and console (J. Escrivá, *Friends of God*, Point 279.)
+St. Josemaría quotes the Book of Ecclesiastes (Sirach) 24:25 which says: "In me is to be found every grace of doctrine and of truth, every hope of life and virtue."

+He says, "How wise the Church is to put these words on Our Mother's lips so that we Christians do not forget them.
+She is our safety, the Love that never fails, the refuge ever open to us, the hand ever ready to caress and console" (J. Escrivá, *Friends of God*, Point 279.)

 A wedding takes place in Cana of Galilee.
 The town is only a short distance from Nazareth, where Our Lady lives.
 As a friend or relation, she\'s present at this simple celebration, and Our Lord has been invited as well, with His disciples.